Punctuation

 Body copy: In general, do not use ellipses in body copy.
 They might be helpful for stylistic reasons in rare instances, like in a major release message.
 If ellipses appear in the middle of a sentence, include a space before and after them.

-End punctation
+End punctuation

-Most of the time, you won't use end punctuation in things like titles, buttons, checkbox or radio labels, bulleted lists, tooltips, form field error text, toast messages, or text links (unless the link ends a sentence).
+Most of the time, you won't use end punctuation in things like titles, headlines, buttons, checkbox or radio labels, bulleted lists, tooltips, form field error text, toast messages, or text links (unless the link ends a sentence).

 In the rare occasion that the text in question contains more than one sentence, use end punctuation.